M3wP/Monopoly/C64/readme.md

 for random number generation in a unique way, instead of for producing sound) and in order to compile it with ca65.
 Decent psudeo-random number generation is expensive for a MOS6502 so generating them with another "processor" is very convenient.
-I should do tests to see how "natural" and "random" the values generated are and if they match real dice closely enough but I am yet to do so.
+From my tests, the values generated are quite "natural" and "random" and match real dice closely enough.
-From play-testing, I haven't noticed any peculiarities.
-Theoretically, they should be equal to anything I could reasonably do in a great deal more memory and time or perhaps better.
-Also, I like that it potentially has a type of rhythm.

 ## Compilation